agama-project/agama-project.github.io/docs/user/boot_options/index.md

   inst.copy_network=0
   ```

-- `inst.dud` Applies a Driver Update (DUD) to the installation environment.
+- `inst.dud`: applies a Driver Update (DUD) to the installation environment.
 A DUD can be used to
   patch or extend the installer.
 Supported formats include RPM packages and special DUD archives
   created with [mkdud](https://github.com/openSUSE/mkdud).